EATING DISORDERS

 WHY DOES SOMEONE DEVELOP AN EATING DISORDER?

-The reasons for developing an eating disorder are complex, but researchers are learning more every day.
+The causes of eating disorder are complex, but researchers are learning more every day.
 Eating disorders are caused by a complex interaction of genetic, biological, behavioral, psychological, and social factors.
-There is not one reason someone develops an eating disorder.
+There is no single reason someone develops an eating disorder.
 Eating disorders are not rooted in vanity or superficiality; they are serious medical, psychological and physical disorders.

-One factor for developing an eating disorder is genetics.
+One common factor in eating disorder is genetics.
 Researchers are studying gene combinations to determine if any DNA variations are linked to the risk of developing eating disorders.
-One of psychological science’s most powerful research tools is twin studies because identical twins share 100% of their DNA but have different environmental factors.
-An aggregate of these studies has shown that if one twin develops an eating disorder, the other has about a 50% likelihood of developing one too, on average.
-This means there we can attribute about 50% of the cause of an eating disorder to someone’s genes.
+Twin studies are one of psychological science’s most powerful research tools, because identical twins share 100% of their DNA yet often live with different environmental factors.
+An aggregate of these studies has shown that if one twin develops an eating disorder, the other has about a 50% likelihood of developing one too.
+This means we may attribute about 50% of the cause of an eating disorder to one’s genes.

-WHAT ARE THE SIGNS & SYMPTOMS OF EATING DISRODERS?
+WHAT ARE THE SIGNS & SYMPTOMS OF EATING DISORDERS?

 Anorexia Nervosa